“a premier venue for fantastic fiction, not just online but for all media”

 Editor-in-Chief and Publisher

 Scott H. Andrews is a chemistry lecturer, editor, musician, and writer.
 He was co-Fiction Editor of The William and Mary Review for two years.
 His literary short fiction won a $1000 prize from the Briar Cliff Review; his genre short fiction has appeared in venues such as Ann VanderMeer’s Weird Tales, Space and Time, and On Spec.
-He has been a guest instructor at the Odyssey Writing Workshop and will be again in summer 2018.
-He is a five-time finalist for the World Fantasy Award for his editing and publishing of Beneath Ceaseless Skies.
+He has taught writing for the Odyssey Workshop and Clarion West and online for Odyssey and the Cat Rambo Academy.
+He is a seven-time finalist for the World Fantasy Award for his editing and publishing of Beneath Ceaseless Skies.

 Scott lives in Virginia with his wife, two cats, nine guitars, a dozen overflowing bookcases, and hundreds of beer bottles from all over the world.